siara-cc/vfp-dbf-reader/vfpx.md

 # What problem does this project address?

-This allows people to use Javascript to read Visual Foxpro database and memo files
+This allows people to use Javascript to read Visual Foxpro tables and memo files

 # What are the goals of this project?

-With this project, Visual foxpro database files and memo files can be read using Javascript either in back end or frontend.
+With this project, Visual foxpro dbf and fpt files can be read using Javascript either in back end or frontend.

 # What programming languages or technologies will be used for/by this project?